Virtual Public Information Meeting

 Innergex’s philosophy has always been to develop and operate reliable, high-quality projects while respecting the environment and balancing the best interests of communities and partners.
 Thus, when developing a solar energy project, Innergex believes in maximizing local benefits, such as giving preference to hiring local people, consultants, businesses and contractors.

-Once in operation, property taxes generated by the project are expected to contribute about $1,800,000 per year amongst Highland County, Penn, Union and Dodson Townships, East Clinton Local School District, Hillsboro City School District and Lynchburg-Clay School District.
+Once in operation, property taxes generated by the project are expected to contribute about $1,800,000 per year amongst Highland County, Dodson and Union Townships, East Clinton Local School District, Hillsboro City School District and Lynchburg-Clay School District.
 Beyond this stable and durable revenue for local administrations, Innergex has a long history of sponsoring and supporting education, local associations and community events in the communities where we operate.

 Ohio Power Siting Board (OPSB)